wso2/choreo-apim-mediation-policies/mediation-add-header/Package.md

+# Add Header

-# Package Overview
+## Overview

-This package contains the mediation policy "Add Header" available out of the box in Choreo.
-This policy provides the capability to add arbitrary headers to either the request or the response flowing through an HTTP proxy created in Choreo.
+The "Add Header" policy is available out-of-the-box in Choreo and provides the capability to add arbitrary headers to either the request or the response flowing through an HTTP proxy created in Choreo.
+Adding a header will append the specified value to the list of values if the header already exists.

 ## Usage